Oreoluwa-Se/MultiAgent-SAC-Tennis/Report.md

 The task is solved when the average score (over 100 episode) is above 0.5.
 The score for each episode is the maximum of the undiscounted reward of each agent.

 ### Agent Design
+Soft-Actor-Critic is the strategy of choice.

 The approach stems from the [Multi Agent Deep Determinstic Policy Gradients](https://arxiv.org/pdf/1509.02971.pdf).
-With MADDPG they use centralized training and decentralized execution in that the critic has infomation about all states and actions while policy only stores the an agents state and/or actions.
-This attempt was successful but it took a long time to stabilize and reach the target of 0.5 over 100 episodes.
+With MADDPG centralized training and decentralized execution in that the critic has infomation about all states and actions while policy only stores the an agents state and/or actions.
+This was extended to Soft-Actor-Critic (Implementation) which was successful but took longer to stabilize and reach the target of 0.5 over 100 episodes.

-On a second approach, we decentralized the training and execution.
+On a second approach sticking with Soft-Actor-Critic Method, we decentralized the training and execution.
 Each critic and actor only had information pertaining to the current agent.
 There was an increase in average score and simulation run-time.

-The benefit of using the soft actor critic method (SAC) is that we can maximize the agent reward, and entropy which helps sample efficiency.
+The benefit of using the **soft actor critic method (SAC)** is that we can maximize the agent reward, and entropy which helps sample efficiency.
 Also, we used a replay buffer that starts of with uniform sampling and changes to priroty based sampling once we have enough experience stored in the buffer.

 ### Model Information
 Seven different networks were used: